antonycj/website.code/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a PhD student of Political Science in the [Truman School of Government and Public Affairs](https://truman.missouri.edu/people/jackson) and a graduate fellow at the [Kinder Institute on Constitutional Democracy](https://democracy.missouri.edu/directory/?department=graduate-fellows).
+I am currently a PhD student of Political Science at the [Truman School of Government and Public Affairs](https://truman.missouri.edu/people/jackson) and a graduate fellow at the [Kinder Institute on Constitutional Democracy](https://democracy.missouri.edu/directory/?department=graduate-fellows).
 I received my MA in Atlantic History and Politics from the University of Missouri and my BA in Political Science from Utah Valley University.
-I am interested in American state politics, American political development, and the relationship between political institutions and ideas.
-In particular, I am interested in how ideas impact the development and writing of American state constitutions.
-I am also interested in how political parties play a role in institutional evolution.
+I am interested in American politics, comparative politics, historical political economy, and political institutions.
+In particular, I am interested in how ideas affect the evolution of political institutions and how political parties act as an the vehicle of how ideas impact institutional development.

 You can download a copy of my Curriculum Vitae {{< staticref "Jackson_CV.pdf" "newtab" >}}here{{< /staticref >}}.